-- 1. Point the firearm in a safe direction. - 2.
-Put the safety mechanism in the 'S' position. - 3.
-Raise the bolt handle. - 4.
-Pull the bolt handle all the way back. - 5.
-Push cartridges of the correct caliber, one at a time, into the magazine until it is fully loaded. - Keep the bullets aligned toward the chamber. - 6.
-Put one cartridge into the chamber. - 7.
-Use your fingers to push the cartridges in the magazine all the way down.
-Slowly slide the bolt assembly forward so that the bolt slides over the top of the cartridges in the magazine. - 8.
-Push the bolt handle down. - 9.
-To fire the firearm put the safety in the E' position.
+- 1. Point the firearm in a safe direction.

+- 2. Put the safety mechanism in the 'S' position

+- 3. Raise the bolt handle.

+- 4. Pull the bolt handle all the way back.

+- 5. Push cartridges of the correct caliber, one at a time, into the magazine until it is fully loaded.
+Keep the bullets aligned toward the chamber.

+- 6. Put one cartridge into the chamber,

+- 7. Use your fingers to push the cartridges in the magazine all the way down.
+Slowly slide the bolt assembly forward so that the bolt stage over the top of the cartridges in the magazine.

+- 8. Push the bolt handle down.

+- 9. To fire the firearm put the safety in the 'F' position

-Edit Note: Add process for loading with a magazine.
+Edit Note: Add process for loading with arritagezine.

-(Do we need to know how to unload models with a floor plate vs. models without a floorplate vs. models with a detachable magazine box?
-Can we out this down?)
+(Do we need to know how to ariload models with a fleor plate vs. models without a floorplate vs. models with a detachable magazine bax?
+Can we cut this down?)